From: Saturday, Aug 27th, 2022

 The Candlelit Vigil

-The Candlelit Vigil will continue to close the four days of the festival with a moment of reflection in Sackville Gardens.
+- The Candlelit Vigil closes the four days of the festival, with a moment of reflection in Sackville Gardens.

-The home of Alan Turing and the Beacon of Hope will again be turned into a sea of flickering candles as the party calms.
-We take a minute to remember those lost to the HIV virus as LGBT+ people join together to fight the epidemic worldwide, and the stigma that still exists.
+- The home of Alan Turing and the Beacon of Hope turn into a sea of flickering candles as the party ends.
+Visitors are asked to take a minute to remember those lost to the HIV virus as LGBT+ people join together to fight the epidemic worldwide, and the stigma that still exists.

 Hotels in the gay district tend to fill up fast.
 Check out these deals on the top hotels close to Canal Street.